appacademy/prep-work/coding-test-1/introduction-to-programming-2.md

 puts("Thanks for typing in a number!")
 ```

-By using the `else` keyword, we can give a second body that will be
+By using the `else` keyword, we can create a second body that will be
 run only if the test is false.

 Lastly, we can get even more sophisticated and offer more branches: